BBC Persian Television

 BBC Persian Television (تلویزیون فارسی بیبیسی Televizion-e Fârsi-ye BBC) is the BBC's Persian language news channel that was launched on 14 January 2009.
 The service is broadcast by satellite and is also available online.
-It is aimed at the 120 million Persian-speakers in Iran, Afghanistan, Tajikistan, and Uzbekistan.
+It is aimed at the 120 million Persian-speakers (Both native and secondary speakers) in Iran, Afghanistan, Tajikistan, and Uzbekistan.

+Persian has one of the fewest native and total speakers in the BBC World Service, with 35 million native speakers (in Iran), 11 million native speakers (in Afghanistan) and 9 and 5 million native speakers in Tajikistan and Uzbekistan respectively.
+The total native and secondary speakers of Persian is approximately 120 million.
+This is in contrast with Hindi/Urdu, which has around 1.5 billion native speakers and more than 2 billion total speakers.

 Iranian authorities have been known to harass and intimidate family members of the BBC Persian staff.
 BBC director Mark Thompson said that the staff of BBC Persian had been subject to "increased levels of intimidation alongside disturbing new tactics" by the Iranian government.

 History

-The annual budget of £15 million was funded by the Foreign and Commonwealth Office, but as with the BBC World Service which is also funded by the FCO, the BBC remains editorially independent, though some Iranian media have accused the British Government of using the service as a propaganda tool.
+The annual budget of £15 million (2010) was funded by the Foreign and Commonwealth Office, but as with the BBC World Service which is also funded by the FCO, the BBC remains editorially independent, though some Iranian media have accused the British Government of using the service as a propaganda tool.
 The Iranian government issued a statement denouncing the new service as 'suspicious and illegal', and 'working against the interests of the Islamic Republic'.
-On 1 April 2014, all World Service funding transfers to the Licence Fee model, which is paid for by all UK residents who watch television as it is broadcast.
+On 1 April 2014, all World Service funding transferred to the Licence Fee model, which is paid for by all UK residents who watch television as it is broadcast.

 As of November 2017, BBC Persian has an audience of 13 million Iranians.